ubiquitycluster/ubiquity/docs/admin-guide/deployment/configure.md

 - `Enter external ipv4 network gateway` - this is the external network gateway address.
 This is the address that sits on a bootstrap node and provisions on-premise environments.

-- `Enter your username given to you by Logicalis:` - this is the username given to you by Logicalis - Please discuss with your account manager if you don't have this!
+- `Enter your username for the container registry:` - this is your username for accessing container images - Please refer to the documentation or GitHub repository for access credentials!

-- `Enter your registration key:` - this is the special token given to you by Logicalis to allow you to log onto our container registry.
+- `Enter your registration key:` - this is the special token to allow you to log onto the container registry.
 Without this you will not be able to pull the images required to run Ubiquity.

 - `Enter your dockerhub username:` - this is your dockerhub username.
 This is used to prevent rate-limiting on dockerhub.